-Habitat within the offset site comprises of fallen logs, standing dead trees (stags), hollow bearing trees and grassy/forb groundcover (see Plates 10-13).
+Habitat within the offset site comprises of fallen logs, standing dead trees (stags), hollow bearing trees and grassy/forb groundcover (see Photos 9 to 12).
 The higher density woodland areas along the southern and western boundaries of the site are abundant in fallen timber and the overstorey provides nesting and roosting habitat for a range of woodland birds.
 Mature Poplar Box and Gum-barked Coolabah trees provide hollows of various sizes as mapped by NGH (2014).
 Tree hollows provide potential habitat for a wide range of bats, woodland birds, owls and arboreal mammals such as gliders.
 Searches were undertaken for babbler nests whilst undertaking monitoring of plots M03 and M04 within the White Cypress Pine - Polar Box Woodland and whilst traversing the site.
 No nests were observed.
-A pair of Grey-crowned Babblers were observed along the access road leading into the site.
 No Grey-crowned Babblers were observed within the offset site.
 As described by NGH (2014) the presence of the aggressive Noisy Miner within the White Cypress Pine - Polar Box Woodland areas and less commonly in the Open White Cypress Pine woodland may be a significant factor in the absence of this species.

-The greater area across the centre of the site comprises of very few scattered trees and a mix of bare ground and a grassy/forb groundcover.
+The greater area across the centre of the site comprises of very few scattered trees and is a mix of bare ground and a grassy/forb groundcover.
 Scattered fallen timber and small stags also provide habitat in this area.
+White-winged choughs were observed foraging on the ground and in the canopy.
 Small birds such as the Crimson chat and various wood swallows were observed foraging within the grassy groundcover and perching on small trees and stags.

-A Sand Goanna (Varanus gouldii) was observed in the year 1 monitoring session alongside a large fallen log towards the southern end of the offset site (Plate 14).
 Mobs of Eastern Grey Kangaroos including juveniles were observed within the site.
 Overall the habitats within the offset site appeared to be consistent with those described by NGH (2014).
-The installation of fencing approximately a year prior to the current survey is likely to be effective in excluding goats, pigs and any livestock from the site, which may assist in the natural regeneration of the site and hence improve the vegetative habitats.
+The installation of fencing approximately two years prior to the current survey is likely to be effective in excluding goats, pigs and any livestock from the site, which may assist in the natural regeneration of the site and hence improve the vegetative habitats.

-Plate 10 Open grass habitat with patches of bare ground and the occasional tree or stag.
+Photo 9 Open grass habitat with patches of bare ground and the occasional tree or stag.

-Plate 11 A large log, one of many providing habitat for reptiles.
+Photo 10 A large log, one of many providing habitat for reptiles.